uclab-potsdam/inflect/README.md

 The story text is rendered in <a href="https://www.brailleinstitute.org/freefont/">Atkinson Hyperlegible</a>.

-!nflect is <a href="http://github.com/uclab-potsdam/inflect">freely available</a> under an MIT license: provided 'as is', you can use it for whatever, and the creators assume no liability.
+!nflect is <a href="http://github.com/uclab-potsdam/inflect">freely available</a> under an MIT license: provided 'as is', you can use it for whatever, and the creators take no liability.